midoBB/systemd-credentials-vault/README.md

 # Systemd Vault Credential Server

 This Go package provides a server for retrieving credentials from HashiCorp Vault, designed specifically to integrate with `systemd`.
-The server listens on a Unix socket, validates connecting processes, and responds to requests for specific credentials from whitelisted systemd services.
+The server uses systemd socket activation, validates connecting processes, and responds to requests for specific credentials from whitelisted systemd services.

-This was the first time I've ever worked with Golang (and sockets) so please let me know where I could improve my code.

 ## Features